 What Will I Do With My Mentee?

-- Meet with your Scholar weekly to share experiences, provide guidance and offer support.
+- Meet with your Scholar at least twice per month during the academic year to share experiences, provide guidance and offer support.

 - Help your Scholar understand the link between current studies and future aspirations.